Two Katy men arrested in international dark web drug probe, says Justice Department

 Two men in Katy are accused of being involved in an international drug trafficking operation, according to the U.S. Department of Justice.

-The U.S. Department of Justice announced the results of a U.S.-Europe drug probe on Tuesday.
-The department’s Joint Criminal Opioid and Darknet Enforcement (JCODE) team joined Europol to explain Operation Dark HunTor.
+The department announced the results of a U.S.-Europe drug probe on Tuesday.
+Their Joint Criminal Opioid and Darknet Enforcement (JCODE) team joined Europol to explain Operation Dark HunTor.
 They say it was a 10-month operation with U.S. and international law enforcement agencies to stop opioid trafficking through the Darknet.
 The agencies focused on drug operations in the U.S., Europe and Australia.

 The two men in Katy have been arrested for alleged drug trafficking in the U.S. Court documents say they used the moniker “Cardingmaster” to mail methamphetamine (falsely labeled as Adderall) across the country.
 The two men are now facing 10 charges in the Western District of Tennessee.
 The government has also seized more than $5 million in connection to their alleged drug activity.